smartcontractkit/documentation/src/pages/chainlink-nodes/configuration-variables.md

 ## Optional TOML configuration

 Static configuration using TOML files was added in v1.11.0 as an alternative to the existing combination of environment variables and persisted database configurations.
-This configuration method is _optional_.
+This configuration method is _experimental_.
 In the future, TOML configuration `v2.0.0` will become the only supported configuration method.
 See the [CONFIG.md](https://github.com/smartcontractkit/chainlink/blob/v1.11.0-rc1/docs/CONFIG.md) and [SECRETS.md](https://github.com/smartcontractkit/chainlink/blob/v1.11.0-rc1/docs/SECRETS.md) on GitHub to learn more.

 ## Changes to node configuration starting in v1.1.0 nodes